celestiaorg/celestia-app/docs/architecture/adr-021-restricted-block-size.md

 ### Reduce the `MaxBytes` Governance Parameter

 One solution is to reduce the `MaxBytes` governance parameter to roughly the size of a 64 x 64 square (~1.8 MB).
 While tendermint will reject blocks that exceed `MaxBytes`, due to encoding overhead, it's possible for a significantly smaller block to require a square size larger than 64.
+This results in only ever confidently achieving a soft block of squares over size 64.
+Implementation and fuzzing test for this option can be found at [#1743](https://github.com/celestiaorg/celestia-app/pull/1743).

 ### Introduce a new Governance Parameter